usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-6.md

         - "LTE Architecture Overview and Security Analysis (Draft NISTIR 8071) [^166]"
     ExploitExample:
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Use applications that strongly encrypt data prior to transmission of data over cellular interfaces."
+        "Use applications that strongly encrypt data prior to transmission of data over cellular interfaces.":
+            -
 ---